Here’s my complete guide to visiting the UNESCO-listed site of Villa d’Este in Tivoli Italy.

 This fountain was also designed by Ligorio, who created two harmonious staircases to embrace the vivacious fountain.
 Four moss covered dragons, meant to be frightening, spout rockets of water though open mouths.

 The fountain is also known as the Fountain of the Girandola, which means rotating waterworks.
 Recently restored, the fountain spouts mighty jets of water skyward in a complicated pattern.

-Then stroll along the Avenue of the Hundred Fountains, leading from the Rometta Fountain to the Fountain of Ovato.
+Then, stroll along the enchanting Avenue of the Hundred Fountains, which leads from the Rometta Fountain to the Fountain of Ovato.
 Allegorically, the avenue represents the Aniene River, which runs from Tivoli to Rome.

 The Fountain of Ovato, or Oval Fountain, is also known as the Fountain of Tivoli.
 It’s perhaps the loveliest and most elegant fountain at the villa.

 This magnificent Baroque fountain takes its name from its oval shape.
 At the back, a semi circle of pilasters hold bases from which water flows.
 The statue of Pegasus appears about to soar.
 You’ll also see the Sibyl of Tibur holding the hand of her son.

 The fountain is bordered by a grotto like half moon terrace with a marble balustrade.
 The water basin below is lined with a semi circulate nymphaeum.

 In the niches are statues of nymphs holding vases with flowing water.
 The bottom of the basin is covered in colorful ceramic lilies and the d’Este coat of arms.